MycallMike123/alx-system_engineering-devops/README.md

-This is the root of the repository for shell basics
+This is the root of the repository for shell basics and shell permissions